-This guide explains when immediate cash access is possible, what usually causes delays, and the fastest legitimate ways to get your money.
+However, there are situations where you can access cash immediately or much faster than the standard processing time.
+This guide explains when immediate access is possible, what causes delays, and the fastest legitimate ways to access your money.

-Can You Get Cash Immediately After Depositing a Check?
+Quick Answer: Can You Get Cash Immediately After a Deposit?

-Sometimes — but not always.
-Immediate access depends on several factors, including the type of check, where it was deposited, your account history, and whether expedited options are available.
+Sometimes.
+Immediate access depends on the type of check, where it was deposited, and your account history.

 Situations Where Immediate Access Is More Likely